17SABT71M3/list_bssid.bat/README.md

 > [!NOTE]
 > + Automatically Sorts by signal strength (stronger first)
 > + Groups BSSIDs if `netsh` groups them (usually same SSID or hidden but there can be exceptions)
-> + Signal strength sort does not apply to Grouped BSSIDs (only the first)
+> + Sort by Signal strength does not apply to Grouped BSSIDs (only the first)
 > + Might not list properly unless disconnected (`netsh` behaviour to note)